FraunhoferISST/TREND/CONTRIBUTING.md

 ### Forks & Branches

-When working on an issue, create a branch in the repository (if you have write permission) or fork the repository (if you haven't write permission).
+When working on an issue, create a branch in the repository (if you have write permission) or fork the repository (if you do not have write permission).
 Create a branch with a descriptive name (like `docs/update-readme`), commit your changes as described here and create a pull request afterward.

 ### Pull Requests

 Code changes are handled entirely over pull requests.
-When proposing a change, create a pull request from your working branch to the upstream `main` branch, fill out the template, link it to at least one issue (mandatory) and accept the CLA by keeping the text untouched.
+When proposing a change, create a pull request from your working branch or fork to the upstream `main` branch, fill out the template, link it to at least one issue (mandatory) and accept the CLA by keeping the text untouched.

 We use the
 [squash and merge](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits)